syncfusion-content/fileformat-docs/File-Formats/DocIO/Open-and-Save-Word-document-in-ASP-NET-Core.md

 ---
-title: Open and Save Word document in ASP.NET Core | Syncfusion
+title: Open and save Word document in ASP.NET Core | Syncfusion
-description: Open and Save Word document without Microsoft Word or interop dependencies in ASP.NET Core application using Syncfusion .NET Core Word (Essential DocIO) library
+description: Open and save Word document in ASP.NET Core application using Syncfusion .NET Core Word (Essential DocIO) library without Microsoft Word or interop dependencies
 platform: file-formats
 control: DocIO
 documentation: UG
 ---

-# Open and Save Word document in ASP.NET Core
+# Open and save Word document in ASP.NET Core

 Syncfusion Essential DocIO is a [.NET Core Word library](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) used to create, read, and edit **Word** documents programmatically without **Microsoft Word** or interop dependencies.
 Using this library, you can **open and save a Word document in ASP.NET Core**.

-## Steps to open and save create Word document programmatically:
+## Steps to open and save Word document programmatically:

 Step 1: Create a new ASP.NET Core Web application project.